A woman falls in love and wrestles with her feelings in first century Ephesus

 "Yes he does have big muscles " grinned Hermione

 Diana laughed "Yes he is way too distracting for a woman in my condition."

 They giggled together, "I feel the same way about Sergio," said Hermione, "I remember at the time when we met I had thought I would never meet a man I actually liked.
 Then he just made me feel all weak and gooey inside and it was like all sense left my mind when I spoke to him and I would say the silliest things.
 But then I found out that the same thing was going on inside of him.
 We must have been quite a spectacle for the church, speaking gibberish to each other and going red all the time.
 But after we got over our embarrassment, we found out they all thought we were the perfect match, and more importantly we worked out that that was what we felt too."

 "Yes, but I have never even had this conversation with Joseph.
 I do not know how he feels about me.
 But then there is my father talking and acting like I am already married off to the man.
 I do not know anything about him.
 He was married before.
 How did his wife die?
 He might have even killed her, for all I know."

 "I think you know that is not true.
 This man is respected by the pastor, John, so I think that any history he has is probably a gold mine of interesting and edifying stories, rather than a dark tale of monsters and murder."

-"I like words, particularly when they say things that matter and articulate important feelings like these ones.
-I learnt to write in the church, and I help copy bible manuscripts like Paul’s letters for instance, for my job.
-Also I am a teacher for the young children in the church."
+"I like words, particularly when they say things that matter and articulate important feelings like these.
+I learned to write in the church, and I help copy bible manuscripts like Paul’s letters for instance, for my job.
+Also, I am a teacher for the young children in the church."